-- a.
-Apply the relevant building articulation principles illustrated in Figures 4.2 4.7, based on location. - b.
-The maximum wall length without articulation is 45m. - Articulate building facades in plan and elevation to reduce the appearance of building bulk and to express the elements of the building's architecture. - d.
-Interpret and respond to the positive attributes of a Precinct or Frame Area by incorporating dominant patterns, textures and compositions into the built form. - e.
-Provide a sense of address and visual interest from the street through the use of insets and projections that create interest and, where relevant, the appearance of finer grain buildings, however avoid recesses that undermine the safety of the public domain. - f.
-Integrate ventilation louvres and car park entry doors into facade designs where located on street frontages. - g.
+a.
+Apply the relevant building articulation principles illustrated in Figures 4.2 -4.7, based on location. b.
+The maximum wall length without articulation is 45m. c.
+Articulate building facades in plan and elevation to reduce the appearance of building bulk and to express the elements of the building's architecture. d.
+Interpret and respond to the positive attributes of a Precinct or Frame Area by incorporating dominant patterns, textures and compositions into the built form. e.
+Provide a sense of address and visual interest from the street through the use of insets and projections that create interest and, where relevant, the appearance of finer grain buildings, however avoid recesses that undermine the safety of the public domain. f.
+Integrate ventilation louvres and car park entry doors into facade designs where located on street frontages. g.
 Buildings on corners should address both streets.

-4.3 Setbacks and Street Frontage Heights

-- a.
-Provide building setbacks and street frontage heights in accordance with Table 4.1. - b.
-Reinforce street edges that contribute to the character of a historic or heritage conservation area. - c.
-Design setbacks that will contribute positively to the pedestrian environment at street level. - d.
-Retail shop fronts should reinforce the streetscape edge and integrate with footpath activity through transparent store front activity, where possible. - 4.4 Transition Zones and Sensitive Interfaces - a.
-Implement the transitions and sensitive interfaces in accordance with the Guidelines for individual Precincts and Frame Areas illustrated in Figures 4.8 - 4.13.
+4.3 Setbacks and Street Frontage Heights The urban design study presents building envelopes that embody the a.
+Provide building setbacks and street setback and street frontage heights as frontage heights in accordance with per the draft Parramatta Road Precinct Table 4.1.
+DCP and the PRCUTS. b.
+Reinforce street edges that contribute to the character of a historic or heritage conservation area. c.
+Design setbacks that will contribute positively to the pedestrian environment at street level. d.
+Retail shop fronts should reinforce the streetscape edge and integrate with footpath activity through transparent store front activity, where possible.
+4.4 Transition Zones and Sensitive Interfaces Detailed considerations regarding transition zones will be considered at a.
+Implement the transitions and the development application stage. sensitive interfaces in accordance with the Guidelines for individual Precincts and Frame Areas illustrated in Figures 4.8 - 4.13. b.
+Encourage the gradual stepping up of The Planning Proposal seeks to permit the built form at the interface of higher density development, providing existing low rise development and proposed higher rise development.